Tools for Digital Theory Objects

 Patch, Minor, Major changes

-So what changes warrant what kind of version increments?
+What changes of the theory warrant what kind of version increments?
 For theories it makes sense to think in terms of predictions.

-- The predictions your theory makes have expanded but previous predictions are substantively compatible, i.e. the theory makes the same prediction as older versions for the same settings.
-All things that would have confirmed or falsified the older version, still apply to the new version.
-For example, you have included more settings your theory covers; added more previously unrecognized variables; became more certain about some predictions (i.e. range predictions became narrower); added more operationalizations for constructs.
+- E.g., you have included more settings your theory covers; added more previously unrecognized variables; became more certain about some predictions (i.e. range predictions became narrower); added more operationalizations for constructs.

-- Evidence that would have confirmed or falsified the previous version does differently affect this version.
-You changed core tenets of the definition of constructs or their operationalization, changed the functional relationship between two variables, changed the type of a relation (causation to correlation) or the timescale of a process, etc.
+- E.g., you changed core tenets of the definition of constructs or their operationalization, changed the functional relationship between two variables, etc.

 What is a “release” on Github?